Skip to main content

 Removing Filters

-Use /name-filters remove with the filter ID to delete a filter from your blocklist.
+Use /name-filters remove with the exact filter text to delete it from your blocklist.

-Find filter IDs on the Hashbot Dashboard Text Filters page, or use /name-filters list for a quick count and dashboard link.
+Browse your full filter list on the Hashbot Dashboard Text Filters page — you can search and remove filters visually there. /name-filters list gives a quick count and dashboard link.

 Bulk Management